 Displays a sub menu of Rectangles, Triangles and Diamonds to determine how notes are displayed.
-There are toggle options to Show velocity handles on notes, Show velocity numbers on notes, Show notation text on notes and/or Show velocity and names only on active media item.
+There are toggle options to Show velocity handles on notes, Show velocity numbers on notes, Show note names on notes,

+Show notation text on notes and/or Show velocity and names only on active media item.
 The example here shows, velocity handles and note names.